Ave Maria (Beyoncé song): Critical reception

-Contemporary music critics received the "Ave Maria" with mixed reception.
-While some praised Beyoncé's emotion-filled vocals, others stated that her version was merely a normal take on the original.
+"Ave Maria" garnered a mixed reception.
+While some praised Beyoncé's emotive vocals, others stated that her version was merely a normal take on the original.
 Joey Guerra of the Houston Chronicle commended the open-hearted emotion and the soft vocals that Beyoncé adopts on "Ave Maria", before adding that it is "a clever riff on the classic aria" and "a unique risk that pays off".
 Likewise, the Hartford Courants Eric R. Danton, praised the rework of the classic aria, adding that Beyoncé's lyrics were an "elegant take on the timeless melody".
 Ryan Dombal of Pitchfork commented that Beyoncé's twist on the song is "vocally impeccable, but it reads more like recital fodder rather than a true confessional."
 Leah Greenblatt from Entertainment Weekly wrote that on the I Am disc there were some "lovely ballads" including "Disappear", the "soaring 'Halo' and 'Ave Maria'".
 Matos Michaelangelo of The A.V.
 Club wrote that "Beyoncé has a real flair for grandeur" and the "big, wide melodies of 'Halo' and 'Ave Maria' give her enough to work with that."
 Greg Kot of the Chicago Tribune commented that "Ave Maria" offers a "rare moment of comfort" and added that it "come[s] off as delicate as Beyoncé's emotions."
 Jim Farber of New York Daily News praised the song with its "operatic flourishes... [and] heavenly élan".
 In another review, he noted that the song was "by far her most melodically sure, and musically diverse, work".
 USA Todays Elysa Gardner chose "Ave Maria" as one of the songs to download from the album.
 While reviewing I Am...
 Sasha Fierce, a critic from People magazine noted that "the classically tinged 'Ave Maria,'... shows even more range [than 'If I Were a Boy']."